cedricschwyter/nautilus/README.md

 ### Linking the library

-To use the library in your own C++ project is really simple: The only file you have to manually include in your sourcecode is `#include <Nautilus.hpp>`.
+To use the library in your own C++ project is really simple: The only file you have to manually include in your sourcecode is `#include <nautilus/Nautilus.hpp>`.
 Put the either self-compiled or pre-compiled binary library file (Windows: `nautilus.lib`, Linux: `libnautilus.a`) in the same folder as your `CMakeLists.txt`.
-In your `CMakeLists.txt` link against the `nautilus` library target and include the necessary include directories (which is the `nautilus`-subfolder in the repository):
+In your `CMakeLists.txt` link against the `nautilus` library target and include the necessary include directories (the `include`-subfolder of the repository):

-    include_directories("path/to/nautilus")
+    include_directories("path/to/include")
     target_link_libraries(myProject nautilus)

 ### Note

-At the time of writing this guide, the `nautilus`-library is still a header-only capable library, meaning you do not have to link the binary library file to the project to make it work.
+At the time of writing this guide, the `nautilus`-library is still a header-only capable library, meaning you do not have to link the binary library file to the project to make it work as long as you link to the `nautilus`-subfolder as the include directory instead of the dedicated `include` directory.
 The instructions are here for the potential future case of a non-header-only library.

 ## Troubleshoot